 We have incurred net losses since our inception.
-Our net loss was \$13.7 million for the year ended December 31, 2016 and \$24.8 million for the nine months ended September 30, 2017.
-As of September 30, 2017, we had an accumulated deficit of \$83.9 million.
+Our net loss was \$38.7 million for the year ended December 31, 2017.
+As of December 31, 2017, we had an accumulated deficit of \$97.9 million.
 We do not know when or whether we will become profitable.
 To date, we have not commercialized any products and therefore have never generated any revenues from the sale of products, and we do not expect to generate any product revenues in the foreseeable future.
 Our losses have resulted principally from costs incurred in our discovery and development activities.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.

 We have devoted most of our financial resources to research and development, including our clinical and preclinical development activities.
 To date, we have financed our operations primarily through the sale of equity securities and the receipt of funds through strategic partnerships with third parties.
 The amount of our future net losses will depend, in part, on the rate of our future expenditures.
-We have not completed pivotal clinical studies for any product candidate and only have one product candidate in clinical studies.
+We have not completed pivotal clinical studies for any product candidate and only have two product candidates in clinical studies.
 It will be several years, if ever, before we have a product candidate ready for commercialization.
 Even if we obtain regulatory approval to market a product candidate, our future revenues would depend upon the size of the market or markets in which our product candidates received such approval and our ability to achieve sufficient market acceptance, reimbursement from third-party payors and adequate market share for our product candidates in those markets.